Michael Arnold

 Michael Arnold (born October 1979) is a British novelist who writes historical fiction.

 Early life and education

-Michael Arnold was brought up and educated in the market town of Petersfield, in Hampshire, where he still lives with his wife and three children.
+Michael Arnold was brought up and educated in the market town of Petersfield, in Hampshire, where he still lives with his wife and four children.

 Career

 Arnold worked in the financial services industry for 10 years before writing full-time.
 He started creating his series of civil war novels in 2009.
 The first book, Traitor's Blood, was published in 2010 to positive reviews.
 Since then Arnold has released seven more novels in this series, and started a new series called 'Highwayman'.